 We are now launching our 2017 series of events, with a few changes.
 We need to develop a more formalised Professional Exchange, led by a provider-based steering group.
 Some providers have already expressed interest in being part of this, and if you would like to take part on behalf of your organisation please contact us (details below).

-We will also have to charge a small attendance fee for events held this year - however organisations willing to host events will be able to send participants free of charge.
+We will also have to charge a small attendance fee of £30 for events held this year - however organisations willing to host events will be able to send several participants free of charge.